MICRONESIA BIRDING TOUR: DETAILED ITINERARY

 Micronesia: Days 15-16 Truk, or Chuuk as it is nowadays officially called, is part of the Federated States of Micronesia.
 Infrequent air schedules mean that we will probably have more than enough time here, but there are worst places to be than a lagoon full of tropical islands!

-The airport and most of the infrastructure are on the island of Weno (or Moen), where we will be looking in particular for the beautiful White-fronted (or Caroline Islands) Ground-Dove (shared only with Pohnpei) and the endemic Oceanic Flycatcher.
-We can also expect to see the more widespread, regionally-endemic Caroline Islands Fruit Dove, Caroline Islands Swiftlet and Caroline Islands Reed Warbler for the first time (plus the Caroline form of Citrine White-eye), as well as the more widespread Blue-faced Parrotfinch.
+The airport and most of the infrastructure are on the island of Weno (or Moen), where we will be looking in particular for the beautiful White-fronted (or Caroline Islands) Ground-Dove and Purple-capped Fruit Dove (both shared only with Pohnpei) and the endemic Oceanic Flycatcher.
+We can also expect to see the more widespread, regionally-endemic Caroline Islands Swiftlet and Caroline Islands Reed Warbler for the first time (plus the Caroline form of Citrine White-eye), as well as the more widespread Blue-faced Parrotfinch.

 We will also take a look at one of the few significant wetlands in Micronesia, and the grassy margins of the airport, where we may well encounter Eastern Cattle and Intermediate Egrets, Rufous Night Heron, Pacific Black Duck, Northern Pintail and Common Moorhen.